From Russia With Love: World Cup punditry from prison

 Meanwhile, The Sun shines on Kane, Mexico beat German wall, quote of the day and more

-Brazil’s Neymar is fould be Denis Zakaria of Switzerland during their World Cup Group E match.
+Brazil’s Neymar is fould by Denis Zakaria of Switzerland during their World Cup Group E match.
 Photo: Jewel Samad/Getty Images

 That would be Luiz Inacio Lula da Silva, former President of Brazil, who is working as an analyst for Sao Paulo’s VTV network during the World Cup.
 Nothing unusual there, sure didn’t Bertie Ahern once appear on RTÉ’s The Premiership?
 What is a little different with this one is that Lula is actually in prison as we speak.